-\emph{Unit disk recognition problem} is deciding whether a given graph $G = (V,E)$ is a unit disk graph.
-If there exists a mapping $\Sigma: V \to (\mathbb{R} \times \mathbb{R})$, such that each vertex is the center of a unit disk without violating the intersection property.
-The mapping $\Sigma$ is also called the \emph{realization of $G$ as unit disks}.
-We use the domain of \emph{axes-parallel straight lines} which is two sets $\mathcal{H}$ and $\mathcal{L} = \{\ell_1, \ell_2, \dots\}$ of straight lines in 2D, where the angle between a pair of lines is either $0$ or $\pi/2$.
-This implies that the equation of a straight line is either $y = a$ if it is a horizontal line, or $x = b$ if it is a vertical line.
-Let us define two sets, $\mathcal{H}$ and $\mathcal{V}$ over $\mathbb{R}$, where $\mathcal{H}$ contains the Euclidean distance of each horizontal line from the $x$-axis, and $\mathcal{V}$ contains the Euclidean distance of each vertical line from the $y$-axis.
-Thereby in the domain that we use, each vertex is mapped onto either a vertical line, or onto a straight line.
-The sets $\mathcal{H}$ and $\mathcal{V}$ are given as part of the input.
-We denote the class of axes-parallel unit disk graphs on $k$ horizontal and $m$ vertical lines as $\APUD(k,m)$.
+The \emph{unit disk recognition problem} is deciding whether a given graph $G = (V,E)$ is a unit disk graph.
+That is, determining whether there exists a mapping $\Sigma: V \to (\mathbb{R} \times \mathbb{R})$, such that each vertex is the center of a unit disk without violating the intersection property.
+The mapping $\Sigma$ is also called the \emph{embedding of $G$ by unit disks}.
+We use the domain of \emph{axes-parallel straight lines} which is a set of lines in 2D, where the angle between a pair of lines is either $0$ or $\pi/2$.
+This implies that the equation of a straight line is either $y = a$ if it is a horizontal line, or $x = b$ if it is a vertical line, where $a,b \in \mathbb{R}$.
+The input for axes-parallel straight lines recognition problem contains two sets, $\mathcal{H},\mathcal{V} \subset \mathbb{R}$, where $\mathcal{H}$ contains the Euclidean distance of each horizontal line from the $x$-axis, and $\mathcal{V}$ contains the Euclidean distance of each vertical line from the $y$-axis.
+Thereby in the domain that we use, each vertex is mapped either onto a vertical line, or onto a horizontal line.
+We denote the class of axes-parallel unit disk graphs as $\APUD(k,m)$ where $k$ is the number of horizontal lines, and $m$ is the number of vertical lines.
 Formally, we define the problem as follows.